 When the World Health Organization (WHO) declared covid-19 to be a “public health emergency of international concern” on 31 January, only Italy reacted.
 It was not until a few weeks later that most other EU member states suddenly jumped into action and – in the rush – passed measures that were legally questionable.
 Responses that should have been dealt with in laws were addressed by government decrees or decisions of administrations.
 The constitutional and legal bases for measures were often unclear or absent.
 However, after a few weeks – by the end of March – almost all member states corrected early problems through legal amendments (for example Bulgaria, France, Germany, Italy, Portugal).
 Nevertheless, it appears that many constitutions would benefit from having stronger legal bases for such emergencies.

 The government of Hungary made the legal arrangements worse over time.
 While the initial emergency response in Hungary was limited to a 14-day period, Parliament then passed a law that allows the government to suspend existing laws, adjust their implementation and – the only country in the EU to do so – adopted new legislation that criminalises speech about the pandemic.
 Statements that may distort the truth and spread panic can now be punished with prison sentences of up to three years.
-Since then, the Hungarian government has passed numerous emergency decrees, many of them with no connection to covid-19 (building of a museum district, forbidding sex changes), with no involvement of Parliament.
-Instead of holding the government accountable, the ruling party in Parliament has been busy with issues like refusing to ratify the Council of Europe’s Istanbul Convention on Violence against Women.
+Since then, the Hungarian government has passed numerous emergency decrees, many of them with no connection to covid-19 (such as the building of a museum district), with no involvement of Parliament.
+Instead of holding the government accountable, the ruling party in Parliament has been busy with issues like refusing to ratify the Council of Europe’s Istanbul Convention on Violence against Women or making it impossible to legally change gender.

 The Polish government avoided applying an obvious constitutional provision on natural disasters because the legal consequence would have been a postponement of presidential elections until 90 days after the end of the extraordinary measures.
 Judging that the incumbent president, a close ally of the ruling Law and Justice (PiS) party, could win, the government created new legislation as a basis for the pandemic response to avoid postponing the election.